BrunaGPires/BrunaGPires/README.md

 - I'm keen about backend development.
 - I'm improving my knowledge in C# and .Net.
 - I love meeting new places and new people.
+- I am currently participating in the WEX bootcamp - .NET Development and QA at DIO
-- I'm currently participating in Nova Geração project by Instituto Caldeira
+- I participated in the Nova Geração project by Instituto Caldeira

 <p align='center'><i><b>feel free to contact me :)</i></b>